Mould Exposure Symptoms: Health Effects and When to Test

 Quick Facts

-• Mould exposure is common – but often overlooked
+• Mould exposure is common – but often overlooked in persistent health symptoms.

 • Persistent fatigue